ShivaniBharadwaj/CHATBOT-USING-NLP/README.md

 To interact with our Python chatbot, we can use the.
 Get_response() function.

 5 MAKING OUR CHAT BOT SPEAK
-We can make our chatbot speak the answer for the question asked with the help of library pyttsx3 and by using the .speak() method of the library.
+We can make our chatbot speak answer for the question asked with the help of library pyttsx3 and by using the .speak() method of the library.